 See the Great Barrier Reef reproduction phenomena

-“It’s referred to as the snow storm of the Great Barrier Reef, but there’s nothing frosty about the underwater romp known as coral spawning – a yearly event where loved-up coral release trillions of eggs and sperm into the ocean, in the hope of rejuvenating and reproducing their species,” Queensland Tourism.
+“It’s referred to as the snow storm of the Great Barrier Reef, but there’s nothing frosty about the underwater romp known as coral spawning – a yearly event where loved-up coral release trillions of eggs and sperm into the ocean, in the hope of rejuvenating and reproducing their species”

-During the months of October or November (this year predicted to take place between November 8 and 10), at the precise time when the moon is full and the water temperature is balmy, coral spawning takes place over several days, with different species spawning on different nights.
+During the months of October or November, at the precise time when the moon is full and the water temperature is balmy, coral spawning takes place over several days, with different species spawning on different nights.
 Buoyant eggs sprout from the coral polyp’s gut cavity and rise to the ocean’s surface in a thick, soup-like layer.
 Once the egg has been externally fertilised, it becomes a planula larva that drifts until firmly landing on the ocean floor to mature.